reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Similar to GNU make we can have an ``all`` rule.
 As you can see, the ``all`` rules does not have an output.
 It only requires the ``lower1.txt`` file as ``input``.

 There are many additional directives in snakemake to modify how rules work.
 For example you can specify a conda yml file with ``conda:``.
 Snakemake will then create and activate a conda environment for you and run the code in the shell part inside this environment.
-Similarly with ``container:`` cou can specify a singularity container which is then used as runtime environment for you code.
+Similarly with ``container:`` you can specify a singularity container which is then used as runtime environment for you code.
 With ``params:`` you can specify additional parameters eg. values read from a YAML file.

 Executing snakemake workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to GNU make, snakemake expects a file containing all the rules to be present where you run your workflow.
+Similar to GNU make, snakemake expects a file with all the rules to be present where you run your workflow.
 This file is called ``Snakefile``.
 If the ``Snakefile`` exists, you can run the workflow like so:

 .. code-block:: bash